LukasDb/RoboticLabelling/README.md

         - from placing in known pose (using the monitor for example)
     3. Acquire multiple datapoints
         - from different point of views
-        - with plain colored backgrounds
         - with highest-quality depth
-    4. For each datapoint, generate the pixel perfect mask using color thresholds
     5. Optimize the pose of the object, using ICP with the multiple frames of masked depths and the initial guess
 3. Data acquisition:
     ```